byuignite-papers/RadLib_paper/submissions/CPC_response_to_reviewers.md

 I have a number of comments on the manuscript as well as the software itself which the authors should consider to improve the manuscript and software.

-**The authors would like to thank the reviewer for their time and careful review.**
+**The authors thank the reviewer for their time and careful review.**

 ### Manuscript:

 1. There is no general user documentation provided in section 3.
 Figure 1 includes information that is more algorithmic than illustrative of the API.

-	**Section 3 has been revised and extended to include more information on how users can include and interact with the RadLib library, including explicit references to example files that further illustrate usage of the library.**
+	**Section 3 has been significantly revised and extended to include more information on how users can include and interact with the RadLib library.
+This includes a description of the build procedure and a list of installed files.
+Compilation of user code with RadLib is outline.
+A description of the interface functions is also provided.
+The key interface function was ```get_k_a(...)```.
+An additional function is now included and described, ```get_k_a_oneband(...)```.
+The function arguments are now described.
+Since the initial submission, a Fortran 90 interface has been added and this is included in the section.**

 2. Section 5 makes several editorial claims that are quite subjective, and not well-supported:
-	1. First sentence: “historically difficult to implement … complexity and high computational costs” -Property evaluation is not the expensive part of a radiation calculation.
+	1. First sentence: “historically difficult to implement … complexity and high computational costs”
+		- Property evaluation is not the expensive part of a radiation calculation.
 Solving the RTE is the expensive part.
-        	-I wouldn’t characterize the property evaluation as particularly complex in comparison with other aspects of combustion simulations (kinetics, thermodynamics, transport properties).
+        	- I wouldn’t characterize the property evaluation as particularly complex in comparison with other aspects of combustion simulations (kinetics, thermodynamics, transport properties).

     2. At the end of the first paragraph, the authors seem to imply that RadLib will solve the challenges of radiation modeling.
 Again, it is the RTE solver, not the property evaluation, that is the largest time-sink in terms of computer and human resources.

     3. These kinds of statements persist throughout the second paragraph as well.
 There are limitations in RadLib such as lack of scattering treatment for particle-laden flows, inability to include more species, lack of any line-by-line capabilities, etc. The library checks a few useful boxes, but the verbiage here seems to take more credit than the authors may be due.

-    **The authors have a number of concerns about the reviewer's claims here that they would like to address.
-First, note that the subject of the first sentence of Section 5 is "radiative heat transfer models", which does not refer specifically to either radiation property models or RTE evaluation methods, but the treatment of computational radiative heat transfer as a whole.
-This generalization holds for the entire first paragraph of Section 5.
-Additionally, at no point in the paper do the authors claim that property evaluation is more complex or computationally expensive than the RTE solution, only that it "can be a difficult and time-consuming portion of radiation calculations" (pg.
-2).
-Likewise, the paper contains no claims about the complexity of radiation property models in relation to other aspects of combustion simulations.
-(On this topic, however, the authors would like to point out that these other aspects of combustion simulations are typically well-characterized in both commercial and open-source CFD codes and do not require very much user interaction, whereas radiation modeling is often absent or highly simplified.)
-The second paragraph of Section 5 is a brief discussion on how RadLib can benefit researchers that draws from the authors' experiences.
-It does not claim that RadLib will solve any of the challenges of radiation modeling, only that it can "ease . . . obstacles", which the authors believe it can do.**

-    **All of that said, however, the fact that the reviewer made these assumptions and pointed out these implications indicates that the paper's language is, in fact, too subjective.
-Even though none of these statements were explicitly made, they must be implied for the reviewer to come to these conclusions.
-As such, revisions have been made throughout the paper to reduce subjective language, support generalized statements with additional explanation and/or references, and include due discussion of RadLib's limitations.
-Section 5 in particular has undergone heavy revision.**
+    **In the first sentence and paragraph of Section 5, "radiative heat transfer models" does not refer specifically to either radiation property models or RTE evaluation methods, but the treatment of computational radiative heat transfer as a whole.
+This generalization was intended for the entire first paragraph of Section 5.**

+    **Regarding solution of the RTE versus the radiative property model, the reviewer is correct that in most engineering calculations, specification and implementation of the RTE can be more complex and costly than that of the property model.
+For both parts, however, this depends strongly on the particular model used, (and the geometry considered).
+The optically-thin model RTE model is trivial, and the RCSLW property model is not.
+We revised the manuscript to include a discussion of this in the second paragraph of the introduction, with a specific note that "In practical engineering simulations, the solution of the RTE is often the most complex and costly part of radiative simulation..."
+That said, we believe that access to good radiative property models as presented in this paper is a valuable contribution.**

+    **We want to be careful with what is claimed in the paper, and some major revision has occurred in response to this reviewer's comments and others.
+Section 4 contained examples provided along with results, but now contains a description of the examples provided with the code.
+Section 5 contained some discussion items as noted by the reviewer, but now includes simulation results for the examples along with a CFD demonstration.
+The discussion items noted by the reviewer have been modified and folded into the Conclusions section.
+    **

 3. Section 5 claims that “RadLib’s modular framework is designed to easily accommodate new models as well,” which is a bit of an overstatement.
 See comments below w.r.t. assumptions on species considered, hard-coded polynomial coefficients, etc. all of which reduce extensibility.

-	**In order to avoid subjective language, this sentence has been revised as follows: "RadLib's modular framework can also accomodate new models, . . .".
-Specific extensibility issues are addressed below with their respective reviewer comments.**
+    **We have reworded this to "...but its design and C++, Python, and Fortran interfaces permit expansion to additional property models."
+We remove the word "modular" throughout the paper.
+We do believe that the library can be easily extended.
+The reviewer is correct that we do not provide explicit functionality, for, e.g., generic extension to other species.
+In some cases, like the PM model, such extension would be trivial within the existing code structure.
+In the RCSLW model, extension to other species would require provision of the species ALBDF, and then extension would be a straightforward extension of the code, but the code is not set up for arbitrary species in arbitrary order.
+The library is primarily targeted at combustion applications where CO2 and H2O are the primary radiative species.
+Future efforts may motivate further extension.

 4. There are several minor issues that need to be addressed:
 	1. Abstract: “well-written” is subjective and should be removed.

-		**The offending sentence (actually located in the "Solution method" section of the Program Summary) has been revised to eliminate subjective language.**
+		**Done.**

 	2. Introduction: second sentence: “Combustion simulations…” is a run-on sentence.

-		**Technically, no, this is not a run-on sentence, but its structure is awkward and inhibits readability.
-It has been revised to the following: "For example, combustion simulations are often complicated by the need for accurate radiation modeling, which can be difficult to implement and computationally expensive relative to overall simulation cost."**
+    **We have reworded the sentence to "For example, combustion simulations are often complicated by the need for accurate radiation modeling, which can be difficult to implement and computationally expensive relative to overall simulation cost."**

     3. Page 10: “[INSERT RUNTIME COMPARISONS HERE]”

-		**This was a placeholder that should not have been included in the document.
-It has been removed.**
+		**This has been corrected.**

 	4. Section 7 heading: “Interes”